 - Video content increases brand equity.
 Remarkable videos have the power to help across your customer purchase funnel: from brand awareness and preference to customer loyalty over time.

 - Video content influences purchase behaviour.
 Uniquely inspirational video content has the power to influence purchase behaviour in massive ways.
-Think of the last time you bought an eco-friendly product vs a standard one? or an organic product vs a non-organic one?
-It is likely video play a very important role to convey the brand benefits and messages at the point of purchase.
+Think of the last time you bought an eco-friendly product vs. a standard one. or an organic product vs. a non-organic one?
+It is likely video plays a crucial role in conveying the brand benefits and messages at the point of purchase.

 - Marketers will continue to pay for video production as they can reach massive audiences across social media platforms with their latest video ad formats.

-- From a video creative perspective, 2020 has seen social media platforms continued their mobile-oriented trends with the vast majority of users accessing via mobile.
+- From a video creative perspective, social media platforms will continue their mobile-oriented trends with the vast majority of users accessing via mobile.
 This has seen more emphasis in mobile-first ad placements such as Stories.

 - Higher adoption of interactive video ad formats such as Polling, Playables, Spark AR and Instant Experiences will become more popular.

 - Higher focus on performance-driven YouTube video ad formats such as TrueView for Action and TrueView for Shopping.

 - Potential expansion of Instagram Reels into an advertising placement.

 - Higher consumer demand for TikTok short-form videos that are fun, playful and experimental will continue.

 - Higher adoption of Tiktok’s branded effects and branded hashtag challenges.

 - As Pinterest’s users are actively pinning (saving) products they desire, the new Pinterest story pins will become more popular in driving conversions to e-commerce sites.